rybalkinsd/atom/lecture05/presentation/PITCHME.md

 Spring is a powerful tool and has a lot of configuration options.
 **Spring Boot** is a project, that makes working with Spring easier:
 - embedded tomcat included with servlet container
-- minimum configuration sane defaults
+- minimum configuration, sane defaults
 - metrics, health checks and externalized configuration https://projects.spring.io/spring-boot/